PatrickEMcLean/DungeonMerchantStory/00-NewIntro.md

 "Torvalds' wife?"

 "Oh no, he had her killed long ago.
 Needlepoint accident He has something of a penchant for killing relatives.
 No Etheline is his sister.
-And she is downright ruthless."
+And she is the ruthless one."

+"Why thank you."

 "Oh and I should mention, I've dispatched a raiding party of Orcs."

 "Orcs?
-What are those."
+What are those?"

 "Oh, my latest work.
 Terrible, terribly, murderously bloodthirsty creatures.
 Riding wolves," he added with a knowing raise of his very bushy eyebrows.